gohugoio/hugo/content/en/templates/data-templates.md

 <!-- begin data files -->

-Hugo supports loading data from YAML, JSON, and TOML files located in the `data` directory in the root of your Hugo project.
+Hugo supports loading data from YAML, JSON, XML, and TOML files located in the `data` directory in the root of your Hugo project.

 {{< youtube FyPgSuwIMWQ >}}